-Sleep easy at Nat Hab’s partner Botswana camps, constructed to the highest standards of sustainability with an extremely low impact on the surrounding environment.
-As an example, Linyanti Tented Camp’s hybrid system of generators, batteries, inverter and solar geysers ensures electricity and hot water to the camp.
+Sleep easy at Nat Hab’s partner Botswana camps, constructed to the highest standards of sustainability, with an extremely low impact on the surrounding environment.
+As an example, Linyanti Tented Camp’s hybrid system of generators, batteries, inverter and solar geysers ensures electricity and hot water at the camp.
 Wastewater is treated in an above-ground sewage plant before re-entering the natural environment.

 Elephant-Human Conflict Research

 Our stays at Duma Tau Camp address the topical issue of Botswana’s large elephant population and the impact these herds may have on vegetation and other animals.
 Our local partners have facilitated and partially funded research projects that will assess the changes in vegetation on the Linyanti riverfront and the health of the woodland ecosystem.
 The results will allow extrapolation to all of Southern Africa, where elephant populations are undergoing significant conservation pressure.